Sangaldan: Sangaldan railway station

-Sangaldan firing incident

-The Sangaldan firing incident refers to the shooting on a crowd of Kashmiri protesters by the BSF on 18 July 2013 in the Dharam area of Sangaldan.
-Four people were killed (including Manzoor Ahmed Shan, Javed Manhas) and 44 were injured, according to official sources, although residents claimed that six had been killed.

 Government

 Dr. Shamshada Shan was elected Chairperson of District Development Council Ramban in 2021.
 She was previously elected as the District Development Council Member from the Sangaldan constituency in 2020.

 Rabiya Beigh was elected as her deputy.

 Navida Begum was elected Block Development Council Chairperson in 2019.

 Geography

 Tata Pani (Hot Spring)

 Tata Pani is a hot water spring located at Sangaldan in Ramban district and is deemed by Kashmir-based people best cure skin and bone diseases.
 People from various areas of Kashmir especially from Kulgam and Anantnag districts, came for having a bath in the spring for curing the diseases in July and August months.

 This place is famous for the sulphur spring whose water is believed to have miraculous healing powers.
 It is located about 45 km from Ramban town.
 Thousands of people throng the place from June to ending November every year from within and outside the state particularly from neighbouring Punjab state to take a dip in these revered springs to get rid themselves of ailments, particularly Dermatitis and Arthritis.